2024-03-06 07:30:16

 When the NSA buys personal data

 In its report, the NSA mentions the transparency of its activities.
 But she is careful not to indicate that she acts like any marketing department of a company!
 It buys Americans’ navigation data from commercial data brokers.
 And, of course, without a warrant!
-These purchases include information about the websites Americans visit and the applications they use.
+These purchases include information regarding the websites Americans visit and the applications they use.
 This information was revealed by intelligence officials in documents released by a US senator.
 The objective of these purchases is to better identify cyber threats.
 In 2021, the Defense Intelligence Agency purchased smartphone location data, also without a warrant.

 1709712273